JasmineYang1120/cse15l-lab-reports/lab-report-1-week-2.md

   ![image](https://user-images.githubusercontent.com/103228511/162597881-4b635310-7773-4181-9671-bdd39add15a6.png)

 ### Step 6 - Optimizing Remote Running
-- To make a remote running more convenient, you can write a command in quotation after the ssh command.
+- To make remote running more convenient, you can write a command in quotation after the ssh command.
-- Also, you may use semicolons to run multiple commands on the same line.
+- Also, you may run multiple commands on the same line using semicolons.
 - For example, you can enter ```$ ssh cs15lsp22zz@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"``` .
 - You should see: